 Flow Management

 The Flows page will list all Flows that exist within the Application you selected.
+You may also navigate to the forms of the same application by clicking Switch to Forms.
 Flows can be filtered using the search bar.
 Each Flow will be listed on its own line with the following options: Design, Open, Copy, Export, Submissions, Edit/Move, and Delete.

 The forms list can be filtered by using the search bar.
 Any form name or description that has text matching the search bar will be shown.